(c) Software Lab. Alexander Burger

 lisp

-and called from the C code, the corresponding Lisp function is invoked.
-Here,
+dereferenced and called from the C code, the corresponding Lisp function

-too, only five numeric arguments and a numeric return value can be used, and
+is invoked.
+Only five numeric arguments and a numeric return value can

-other data types must be handled by the Lisp function with struct
+be used, and other data types must be handled by the Lisp function with

 .
 The